 The Data Insert is a tool to help you take a local data file and upload the data to your platform.

-🔎 NOTE: Aginity currently supports Data Insert to DB2, Hive, Netezza, Postgres, and Amazon Redshift.
+🔎 NOTE: Aginity currently supports Data Insert to DB2, Hive, Netezza, Postgres, Amazon Redshift, Snowflake, and Greenplum.
 Aginity will be adding support for other database platforms in future releases.

 To start the data importer go to the [Data Upload] menu as shown below.
 Note that Data Insert now supports an unlimited number of rows.

 When you start the import you will be presented with a five-step process in which to identify a file to upload, describe the behavior you want and then perform the load process.
 In the first screen the following activities are performed.